tonytan4ever/python-maxcdn/README.md

 ```

 ## Methods
-It has support for GET, POST, PUT and DELETE ouath signed requests.
+It has support for GET, POST, PUT and DELETE OAuth signed requests.

 Every request can take an optional debug parameter.
 ```python